vkvvishwakarma/JMS-Testing-JMeter/README.md

 # JMS-Testing-JMeter
-This repository contains a guide for testing Java Message Service (JMS) with JMeter.
-JMS is a messaging standard used for reliable and asynchronous messaging in enterprise systems, while JMeter is an open-source tool used for load testing and functional testing of web applications.

-Once the JMS test environment is set up, you can proceed with JMeter JMS testing.
-This involves creating a new test plan, adding a thread group, and configuring a JMS Point-to-Point Sampler and a JMS Subscriber Sampler.
-You can follow the steps outlined in the JMeter JMS Testing section of this guide.

-To view the results of the JMeter JMS test, you need to add a View Results Tree Listener to the test plan.
-You can follow the steps outlined in the Viewing Results with View Results Tree Listener section of this guide.

-Sure, here's how you can write the above points in a README.md file:

 JMS Testing with JMeter
 This repository contains a guide for testing Java Message Service (JMS) with JMeter.
 JMS is a messaging standard used for reliable and asynchronous messaging in enterprise systems, while JMeter is an open-source tool used for load testing and functional testing of web applications.